 Once you enter your password, it will start installing the updates.

-In some cases, you may need to reboot the system for the installed updates to work properly.
+In some cases, you may need to reboot your Ubuntu system for the installed updates to work properly.
 You’ll be notified at the end of the update if you need to restart the system.